ckempke/UnityTerrainGeneration/docs/references.md

 Along the same lines, someone playing with not just the physical maps, but their political divisions, as well: [Generating fantasy maps](https://mewo2.com/notes/terrain/).

+## Implementations

-An implementation of the Marching Cubes algorithm using uUnity.
+An implementation of the Marching Cubes algorithm using Unity.
 There are several of these available in your favorite search engine, but this ones had one of the most functional implementations as of the time I was looking.
 I was originally planning on extending it for this project, but ultimately had sufficiently different requirements that it wasn't a good fit.
 This is a github project reference, so it's code, not so much text.
 [Marching-Cubes-Terrain](https://github.com/Eldemarkki/Marching-Cubes-Terrain)

+Voronoi diagram implementations differ greatly based on what you intend to do with the results.
+If you can iterate over pixels, it's pretty much trivial to generate a bitmap representation.
+If you can cheaply repeat distance checks over a lot of vertices simultaneously, implementation is fairly simple (this is why Voronoi noise is such a popular shader effect for anything that has a sort of "viscous liquid boiling" effect - lava, mud pits, cauldrons, etc.).
+But if you need the actual structures in geometric form: i.e. a list of vector edges, it becomes quite a bit harder.
+As developers, we like it when other people do the hard stuff for us, as in this implementation by someone with the handle "PouletFrit": [GitHub implementation](https://github.com/PouletFrit/csDelaunay), [Description with some sample "how to use code"](https://forum.unity.com/threads/delaunay-voronoi-diagram-library-for-unity.248962/).